-The scheduled maturities for 2021 include twelve loans totaling approximately \$3,509,015 that were past due as of December 31, 2021.
+There were 21 loans totaling approximately \$6,546,074 that were past due as of December 31, 2022.

 It is the Fund's experience that often times mortgage loans are either extended or repaid before contractual maturity dates, refinanced at maturity or may go into default and not be repaid by the contractual maturity dates.
 Therefore, the above tabulations are not forecasts of future cash collections.